danielanywhere/Html/Docs/Usage/HowTo/ParseHTMLText.md

 To parse an HTML document, you will generally be using the **HtmlDocument.Parse** method, where there are overloads for various conditions.

-The most usual type of case follows in the example.
+A usual type of case follows in the example.

 <p>&nbsp;</p>